 Fix 1: End unnecessary programs

-Some programs may conflict with Discord, causing Discord to lag.
-So, you should turn off unnecessary processes while running Discord.
+It’s recommended that you turn off unnecessary processes while running Discord.
 Here is how to do it:

 If you’re on Windows 7…

 1) Right-click your taskbar and select Start Task Manager.

 2) Click the Processes tab.
 Then, check your current CPU and memory usage to see what processes are consuming your resources most.

 3) Right-click the resource-consuming process and select End Process Tree.

 Try relaunching your game to see if this has resolved your issue.
 If this didn’t help, try Fix2.

 1) Right-click your taskbar and select Task Manager.

 2) Check your current CPU and memory usage to see what processes are consuming your resources most.